Orolol/cv/index.md

 ## Presentation

-Working as tech lead frontend at **Weborama**, currently on a front-end project using VueJS.
+Working as lead developer frontend at **Bluenove**, currently on a javascript project using React.
-Full-time since 9 years, I used lot of different languages and frameworks, making me polyvalent and accustomed to learn quickly.
+Full-time since 11 years, I used lot of different languages and frameworks, making me polyvalent and accustomed to learn quickly.
 French, speaking fluent english, I worked in international environments and with various project management methods, mostly in agile.

 ## Skills

-`Web` Javascript,VueJS , ReactJS, CSS, modern JS dev tools (webpack, gulp, etc)
+`Web` Javascript, React, VueJS, CSS, modern JS dev tools (webpack, gulp, etc)
 `Backend` GoLang, Python (2.7 et 3.5), NodeJS, (Java, C# & PHP also, but at a lower skill level)
 `SGBD` MySQL, PostresQL, MongoDB
-`Project Management` Scrum & agile.
+`Project Management` ScrumMaster & agile.

 ## Experiences - CDI

+`05/2021- Présent`
+Lead developer frontend / Scrum master, *Bluenove*
+* Lead developer of a team of 4 other frontend
+* Partcipate to the design and development of many featere on the key app of the company
+* Scrum master of the tech team
+* ReactJS, Styled Components

-`11/2015 - Présent`
+`11/2015 - 05/2021`
 Tech lead / Fullstack software engineer, *Weborama*
 * Tech lead in charge of a team for the redesign and maintenance of a VueJS application.
 * Part of various projects inside the R&D team, I refactored a key app frontend in VueJS and worked and maintaned python scripts on cloud servers.